mathesar-foundation/mathesar-website/about.md

 ---

 {% capture subheader %}
-Mathesar is an open source web-based interface to databases for users of all technical skill levels.
+Mathesar is a straightforward open source tool that provides a **spreadsheet-like interface** to a PostgreSQL **database**.
+Our web-based interface helps you and your collaborators work with data more independently and comfortably – **no technical skills needed**.

-You can use Mathesar to build data models, enter data, use that data and even understand the impact of your data.
+You can use Mathesar to build **data models**, **enter data**, and even **build reports**.
 You host your own Mathesar installation, which gives you ownership, privacy, and control of your data.
 {% endcapture %}

 {% include page-header.html